python/exceptiongroups/except_star.md

 The raised/reraised exceptions are collected in a list on the runtime stack.
 For this purpose, the body of each `except*` clause is wrapped in a traditional `try-except` which captures any exceptions raised.
-Both raised and reraised exceptions are collected in one list.
+Both raised and reraised exceptions are collected in the same list.
 When the time comes to merge them into a result, the raised and reraised exceptions are distinguished by comparing their metadata fields (context, cause, traceback) with those of the originally raised exception.
-As mentioned above, the reraised exceptions have the same metadata as the original, while raised ones do not.
+As mentioned above, the reraised exceptions have the same metadata as the original, while the raised ones do not.

 ## Rejected Ideas